slide 1

 One in 7 youth in Canada are also struggling with a mental health issue, with anxiety being the most common.
 The lack of time spent outside is a contributing factor: youth spend nearly 8 hours a day with media, but are able to pack in almost 11 hours worth of content engagement thanks to multitasking across devices.

+Regular time outdoors is essential for their physical and mental health.
 Research has proven time spent in nature decreases feelings of stress, sadness, and anxiety.

 Plus, time spent outdoors playing and exploring helps children and youth build critical thinking, creativity, resiliency, and social skills.